ThomasWillumsen/dotnet-api-boilerplate/README.md

 **Highlights:**

-- .NET 5
+- .NET 6
 - CQRS architecture and mediator pattern
-- The API is documented using Swagger UI at `/ui/swagger`.
+- The API is documented using Swagger UI at `/index.html`.
 - An SQL Server database is administered using Entity Framework and the code-first principle with migrations.
 - SendGrid integration for sending emails
-- The project is also setup to host a SPA alongside the API.

 ### Prerequisites

-- .Net SDK 5.0.1
+- .Net SDK 6

 ## Getting Started